onap/integration/docs/docs_vfwHPA.rst

    ``oom-rancher#  kubectl delete <pod-name> -n onap``

-5. Run robot healthdist

-   ``oom-rancher# ./ete-k8s.sh onap healthdist``
-6. Run robot demo init, this initializes the default Demonstration customer and distributes the default models

-  ``oom-rancher# ./demo-k8s.sh onap init``

-7. Create HPA flavors in cloud regions to be registered with ONAP.
+5. Create HPA flavors in cloud regions to be registered with ONAP.
 All HPA flavor names must start with onap.
 During our tests, 3 cloud regions were registered and we created flavors in each cloud.
 The flavors match the flavors described in the test plan `here <https://wiki.onap.org/pages/viewpage.action?pageId=41421112>`_.

 - **Cloud Region One**